Nijin22/unnamed-finance-manager/README.md

 This is the API backend for Unfima.
 That means, unless you are a hard-core programmer, you should try to find a Unfima App instead.

-> TODO: Currently there are no such apps.
-Edit this section when there are any!
+Unfortunately, there are no such apps available yet, as we are super early in development.
+Stay tuned!

 ### I'm a developer